KDVSS/KDVSS/README.md

 🏋️‍♂️ Beyond Code

-Outside of work, I enjoy hanging out with friends, attending tech meetups, exploring new places, and engaging in social activities.
-I’m always eager to tinker, experiment, and learn about the latest advancements in software and embedded systems.
+Outside work, I enjoy hanging out with friends, attending tech meetups, exploring new places, and engaging in social activities.
+I’m always eager to tinker, experiment, and learn about the latest software and embedded systems advancements.